 As more consumers are tending to read their emails on mobile devices, it becomes imperative that you simplify your email design and content.
 It is also important that you move to responsive email design that can adjust to the device the consumer is using to view your message.

 Even if you’re sending great responsive emails, it won’t matter if the email sends customers to a website that isn’t optimized for mobile purchases.
-According to studies done by Javelin Strategy and Research, digital shoppers often abandon their account opening process because it’s just too hard to complete an application.
+Digital shoppers frequently abandon the account opening process simply because it’s too hard to complete an application.
 To fix that, financial institutions must focus on creating as frictionless an experience as possible.
 Digital design without digital capabilities will yield dissatisfied consumers.

 Finally, if you don’t have at least 50% of your customer email addresses, you need to focus on collecting and maintaining a more robust email database.
 With more financial customers using online banking products, email is a mission-critical data point for nearly every customer communication.